rogerscuall/mock-direct-connect/README.md

 * The header `X-Amz-Target` is used to determine action to perform.
 The header has value like this: `OvertureService.CreateConnection` this correspond CreateConnection action.
 In other words this is a substitute the the Action in the query string.
 * The header `Content-Type` is used to determine the format of the request body.
 The header has value like this: `application/x-amz-json-1.1`.

+## Preview features

+### BGP Peer

+To use this feature create the ENVAR `export CREATE_BGP_NEIGHBOR=true` before running the mock.
+The localhost for the mock will be assigned all the values related to AWS.
+Currently the values are ignored and ASN is 65001 and the IP address is the primary IP address of the main interface.